awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Calling the Data API<a name="data-api.calling"></a>

-After you enable the Data API for an Aurora Serverless DB cluster, you can call the Data API or the AWS CLI to run SQL statements on the DB cluster\.
-The Data API supports the programming languages supported by the AWS SDK\.
-For more information, see [ Tools to build on AWS](https://aws.amazon.com/tools/)\.
+With the Data API enabled on your Aurora Serverless DB cluster, you can run SQL statements on the Aurora DB cluster by using the Data API or the AWS CLI\.
+The Data API supports the programming languages supported by the AWS SDKs\.
+For more information, see [Tools to build on AWS](https://aws.amazon.com/tools/)\.

 **Note**
 Currently, the Data API doesn't support arrays of Universal Unique Identifiers \(UUIDs\)\.